joneldiablo/dbl-utils/README.md

 - Move number compact formatting to the i18n module.

+## Development & Testing

+When developing or debugging tests, use `yarn test -- <pattern>` to run only the relevant test cases.

 ## License

 This project is under the ISC license.
 See the `LICENSE` file for more details.